Connect with us

 Aerial cable cars in Hong Kong.
 PHOTO | COURTESY

-Kenya is set to launch the much-delayed Likoni Cable Car project by April next year following the allocation of land for the venture that seeks to link Mombasa Island with South Coast.
+Kenya plans to launch the long-awaited Likoni Cable Car project by April next year after securing land for the venture connecting Mombasa Island with the South Coast.

 The Sh5.8 billion project was approved by the Cabinet in August 2018 but failed to take off amid turf wars between Kenya Ferry Services and the Kenya National Highways Authority.